CS21M024-CS21M075/cs6910_assignment3/README.md

 ## 3. Visualization of Connectivity in Inter/Intra Sequences:

+1. DL_Assignment3_Q6_Connectivity.ipynb                             ~ Python Code for Connectivity Visualization

+We have visualized the different connections between input and target sequences by this part of the code.

+In the Attention Model we saved the Attention Scores via the file "connectivity_visualization.txt".
+We used the same file to start the visualization in this part of the code.

 ## 4. Lyrics Generation using GPT2 given a specific string:

+### Files/Folders Associated:

+1. ./Question 8 GPT-2                                               ~ Python Code for GPT-2

 In this part we had to fine tune the GPT2 model to generate the lyrics of english songs.